gpaux/Mediana/CaseStudy01.md

          outcome.par = parameters(outcome.treatment))
 {% endhighlight %}

-### Analysis Model
+### Define an Analysis Model

-As in this example the number of events has been fixed, and some patients will not get the event of interest, it could be interesting to know approximately the number of patients required to get the number of events according to the design parameters.
-In the Mediana package, this can be accomplished by specifying `Statistic` object using the method `EventCountStat`.
-Another interesting statistics that could be get is the number of events that will be observed in each sample.
-In this case, a `Statistic` object with method `EventCountStat` can be used.
+Since the number of events has been fixed in this clinical trial example and some patients will not reach the event of interest, it will be important to estimate the number of patients required to accrue the required number of events.
+In the Mediana package, this can be accomplished by specifying a descriptive statistic named `PatientCountStat` (this statistic needs to be specified in a `Statistic` object).
+Another descriptive statistic that would be of interest is the event count in each sample.
+To compute this statistic, `EventCountStat` needs to be included in a `Statistic` object.

 {% highlight R %}
 # Analysis model